Clean beauty products are more accessible than ever, but that wasn't always the case—even for something as basic as moisturizer.

 Fun fact: Ugandan women are known for their incredible skin, which they attribute to the centuries-old practice of massaging it with Nilotica!

-As for the rest of the formula, the glycerin, aloe and hyaluronic acid are humectants that bring moisture to the skin, while the squalane, coconut fatty acids and fatty alcohol help to lock it in.
+As for the rest of the formula, the glycerin, aloe and hyaluronic acid are humectants that bring moisture to the skin, while the squalane, fractionated coconut oil and fatty alcohol help to lock it in.
 Hibiscus water has natural AHAs for an ultra-gentle exfoliation (although not comparable to an actual acid treatment), and vanilla extract gives you additional antioxidant benefits.

 Just as important is what's NOT in Crème du Nil: silicones, synthetic fragrances, mineral oil, petrochemicals, chemical sunscreens, glycols, PEGs, parabens, synthetic dyes, microplastics, phthalates or gluten.